Black Arts and Heritage Organizations in Washington State

 Presented by professional artists, attendees have a unique opportunity to explore and learn about Afro-Latino culture and history from some of its top performers.

-The physical space is a complement to the existing online publication that celebrates and spotlights the dynamic creativity of the Black arts community – locally, nationally, and internationally.
-With a focus on people, Arté Noir shines a light on the makers, thinkers, and doers who are, and have been, innovating in their fields; centering the soulfulness and power of Black art.
-Arté Noir exists to uplift Black artists!
+ARTE NOIR exists to uplift Black artists!
+ARTE NOIR is a gallery and retail gathering space, located in Seattle’s Central District, exploring the dynamic creativity that springs from African and African American culture.
+With a focus on people, ARTE NOIR is shining a light on the makers, thinkers, and doers who are, and have been, innovating in their fields; centering the soulfulness and power of Black art.

 Arts Corps